 “Whenever you’ve been paid to do it,” Fob said with a snort.
 “I’ve just never been able to catch you squarely.”

-Tonk Fah chuckled, reaching for another muscle.
-It slipped free of the shell as he brought it to his lips, however, and Vivenna had to steel herself to keep from gagging.
+Tonk Fah chuckled, reaching for another mussels.
+It slipped free of the shell as he brought it to his lips, falling to the table, and Vivenna had to steel herself to keep from gagging.

 “You don’t disagree that war is coming, though,” Denth said.